 The Haunted Minneapolis Institute of Arts

-Ghost hunters have made several requested to try and conduct their own research.
-The museum has declined because it’s a museum with their own security equipment in place, they are unable to do any official paranormal investigation.
+Ghost hunters have made several requests to try and conduct their own research.
+The museum has declined because it’s a museum with its own security equipment in place, they are unable to do any official paranormal investigation.
 Any testing would be thrown off because of the current equipment.